 Why Homestead in an Apartment?

 Apartment homesteading might seem bizarre to some urbanites.
-Why bother bake sourdough bread when you live in a city so close to near-unlimited amenities?
+Why bother learning to preserve food when you live in a city so close to near-unlimited amenities?

 Everybody has their own idea of what homesteading looks like.
 Yet in reality, it includes any self-sufficient activity you undertake to support you or your family.
-Apartment homesteading might start with something as small as composting.
-Learning to bake sourdough bread.
-Or even growing herbs indoors on a windowsill.
+Apartment homesteading might start with something as small as composting, or learning to bake your own bread.
+You could even try growing herbs indoors on a windowsill.

-If you’ve always dreamed of living in a little cabin off the grid, but you’ve been stuck working a 9-5 office job in a city somewhere, urban homesteading provides the ideal escape.
+If you’ve always dreamed of living in a little cabin off the grid, but you’ve been stuck working a 9-5 office job in a city, urban homesteading provides the ideal escape.

 And finally, one of the most popular reasons for urban homesteading relates to our impact on the environment.
 By growing or making some of the consumable items you use on a daily basis, you will lower your personal carbon footprint, making a better world while saving you money.